Health Care Worker Covered in Protective Gear Laminates Smile on Chest to Comfort Patients

 That’s why one respiratory therapist made a special name tag to spread some comfort and joy.

-Robertino Rodriguez is a respiratory therapist at Scripps Mercy Hospital in San Diego, California.
+Robertino Rodriguez works at Scripps Mercy Hospital in San Diego, California.
 He puts on his personal protective equipment, known as PPE, like any other health care professional – except on the outside of his isolation gown is a special laminated badge.

 “I felt bad for my patients in ER when I would come in the room with my face covered in PPE.
 A reassuring smile makes a big difference to a scared patient,” Rodriguez wrote in an Instagram post.

 His giant badge lists his first name and job title in big, bold letters.
-And underneath, is a smiling picture of the doctor.
+And underneath, is a smiling picture of the respiratory therapist.

 “So my patients can see a reassuring and comforting smile,” he continued.